DataBytes-Organisation/Project-Echo/src/Prototypes/api/FastAPI/README.md

 python -m uvicorn app:app --reload

-Head to localhost:8000/docs to play around with the API
+Head to localhost:8000/docs to read the documentation for API